 In electrical surge data recovery situations, we always begin with a free evaluation.
 We even offer to cover the cost of inbound shipping.
 Prepaid UPS shipping labels are available for all our clients in the continental US.

 Once we’ve assessed your storage device’s point of failure, we can determine the cost and likelihood of a successful recovery.
-You don’t see a bill until the very end of the data recovery process.
-Once we’ve recovered everything our engineers can get, we send you a list of recovered files.
-If you’re satisfied with the results, you pay the bill and we send your data back to you on a healthy external drive.
-If not, you owe us nothing for our attempts.
+This is when you get your exact price quote from us.
+We don’t do any additional work unless you approve the price quote, and we only send you a bill once we’ve successfully recovered your critical data.
+Once your case has been paid for, we send your data back to you on a healthy external drive.
+If we do not manage to recover your important data, you owe us nothing for our attempts.

 Ready to Have Gillware Assist You with Your Power Loss/Electrical Surge Data Recovery Needs?